adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 `FAIL*` generates a fatal failure while `ADD_FAILURE*` generates a nonfatal failure.
-These are useful when control flow, rather than a Boolean expression, deteremines the test's success or failure.
+These are useful when control flow, rather than a Boolean expression, deteremines the out's success or failure.
 For example, you might want to write something like:

 ```